derekcheungsa/langchain-fastapi/README.md

 This template counts with a custom CLI to execute clear and simple commands instead long and tedious native commands. https://typer.tiangolo.com/tutorial/package/

-Setting up running the following command in the path cli/cli/
+  Set up the application CLI running the following command in the path cli/cli/
   ```console
   (venv)$ poetry install
   ```